johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/README.md

 ## Prerequisites

 - Google Cloud SDK installed and configured
-- A GCP project with DataProc API enabled
+- A GCP project with Dataproc API enabled
 - A GCS bucket for storing jobs and data

 ## Development Setup